MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/WVD-Strategy.md

 Once you understand the top motivations for this scenario, the cloud strategy team can define measurable outcomes to further guide adoption activities.
 Examples of business outcomes commonly seen during cloud adoption can be reviewed in the article on [business outcomes](../../strategy/business-outcomes/index.md).

-Given the impact of an Windows Virtual Desktop platform, you need to define a number of defined objectives and measurable key results.
+Given the impact of a Windows Virtual Desktop platform, you need to create a number of defined objectives and measurable key results.
 Commonly known as OKRs, objectives and key results can help you to break down Windows Virtual Desktop adoption into manageable efforts.
 Read [objectives and key results](../../strategy/business-outcomes/okr.md) to understand OKRs in more detail.

 ## Next step: Plan for a virtual desktop environment